JoshuaPina/JoshuaPina/README.md

 ## Howdy 👋

 My name is Josh, thank you for checking out my page!
-Here is my (in-process) Github Page: [Portfolio](https://joshuapina.github.io)
+Here is my (in-process) Github Page: [Portfolio](https://joshuapina.github.io) <br><br>
+I created the [Georgia State University - Data Science (GSU-DS) Organization](https://github.com/gsu-ds) to organize all of the 2025 Senior projects I am working on. <br>I eventually aim to hand it off to a professor with the purpose of showcasing senior projects.

 - 🔭 I'm a U.S. Army Veteran, current Program Manager, and a Data Science senior, completing my final semester at Georgia State University.
 - I'm particulary interested in Data Science ethics and utilizing Machine Learning to enhance medical advancements.
 - I'm proficient in Python, with specialties in Machine Learning and Big Data Programming and Analysis.
 - I’m currently studying ethical usages of NLP.
 - I am a member of the  Fall 2025 FourBlock Cohort, ColorStack, and CodePath, where I serve as a Peer Mentor.
-- I will be joining Syracuse University's next O2O Cohort, starting October 2025
+- I am currently a member of Syracuse University's O2O Cohort, which kicked off late October 2025.

 <div align="center">
 <em>Data Science and Analytics are my passions, and I bring them to life by building apps and documenting everything I work on.<br>